Skip to content

 178. Regularly assesses and categorises the risk level of all their own and third party supplying mills?

-[Externally verified] The company reports the risk level of supplying mills on an annual basis, and the risk level data is verified annually by EY.
+[Externally verified] The company reports it assesses the risk level of supplying mills on an annual basis, and the risk level data is verified annually by EY.

 • Y